pyxis-roc/xlatir/docs/xir/docs/guide/compilerlib.md

 # Compiler Libraries

 By default, a function call in XIR is translated into a function call by the compiler backend (i.e. C or SMT2).
-A _compiler library_ allows a IR designer to hook into the backend and control the translation of functions.
+A _compiler library_ allows a IR designer to hook into the backend and control the translation of function calls.
 This feature is used by the `xirbuiltins.pyi` library to translate function calls like `ADD(a, b)` to `a + b` in C or `(fp.add a b)` in SMT2, for example.

 To use this feature for your own IR, you need to: